 Use of a Smart Pen

 Please note that the note-taking accommodation allows for “Use of a note-taker or assistive technology (such as smart pen) to capture the sound recording of class.”

 It is important to keep the identity of any students recording the class as an accommodation confidential.
-Students with this accommodation do not need to receive any permissions from professors or other students to record the class.
+Students with this accommodation do not need to receive permission from professors or other students to record the class.
 (Their accommodation is their permission.)
-If, however, your class is discussing something sensitive that you would not expect students to be taking notes on, it is pefectly acceptable to announce to the class, "For this discussion, there is to be no recording and no note-taking."
+If, however, your class is discussing something sensitive that you would not expect students to be taking notes on, it is perfectly acceptable to announce to the class, "For this discussion, there is to be no recording and no note-taking."

 Please note: There are restrictions placed on students’ use of a recording device in the classroom.
-All students are required to sign a Confirmation of Guidelines for Accommodations before being given their accommodation letters, and this document requires them to agree to the following:
+All students with this accommodation are required confirm their understanding of the following expectations:

 If you are using a smart pen or other device to audio record class, you may not share, send, post, publish, make public, or duplicate any recordings without the written authorization of each recorded person.
 Failure to abide by these rules would be a breach of Dickinson's Community Standards as well as PA wiretap and copyright laws.